Saleslogix/SLXSocial/README.md

 ## Installation Instructions

-1. Copy the DLL Saleslogix.Social.Mashups.dll to C:\Program Files (x86)\SalesLogix\Platform
+1. Copy the DLL Saleslogix.Social.Mashups.dll (from the bundle) to C:\Program Files (x86)\SalesLogix\Platform
-2. Install the 2 bundles: _SalesLogix OAuth Integration_ has the OAuth changes and _Social Profile_ has the new social tabs.
+2. Install the bundle: _Saleslogix Social Buzz_ has the new social tabs.
 3. Optionally, add the following directive to %ALLUSERSPROFILE%\Sage\Platform\Configuration\Global\MashupConfiguration.xml (this will allow declaration of other mashups making used of the Linkedin and Twitter providers):